-Let’s make returning from holidays easier by getting things straight before you go, and using the run up to a holiday can be fantastic – counting down the days and winding down (or a mad panic to get things done!) – either way you will have more momentum and energy at this time as you know that a really good reward is to follow and you will be able to bow out of normal day to day life for a while.
+Let’s make returning from holidays easier by getting things straight before you go, and using the run up to a holiday when you have more momentum and energy.
+You know that a really good reward is to follow and you’ll be able to bow out of normal day to day life for a while.

 Unfortunately though, we all have to come back!

 …. that’s where a lot of us can all too easily get unstuck – which is why I wanted to look today at how to make returning from holidays as easy a transition as possible – as this part of a holiday is all too often forgotten.

 It is the time that we come back to reality with a bang – but we can make it so much easier on ourselves with a little prep before we go.

 It’s all too easy to put things to the back of your mind when going away – because coming back seems a long way off.
 We are focussed on our holiday and nothing else seems to matter really.

 But that time does come round, and then you have to deal with it.